Thunder Volleyball Club

 Once a player makes the team and signs a contract, presuming he/she adheres to attendance and discipline policies, that player is committed to that team for the entire season with practices beginning in early November of each year and ending in March/April of the following new year.
 Once a player makes the team they are guaranteed to remain on team roster throughout the season, presuming he/she adheres to attendance and discipline policies.
 Emphasis is placed on teaching skills, sportsmanship, and preparing the player to succeed on both their club team and their school team.
 Practice sessions are designed to create an instructional yet competitive environment with each player having the same opportunity to improve their skills.
 Some of our practice locations are held in community public schools and also a local church gym.
 In the event any of our practice facilities are closed due to inclement weather, school event, etc., our practice will most likely have to cancel.
 Safety first will always be a priority for our players, their family and our staff.

 Players earn the right to see playing time in the tournaments.
 Playing time is never guaranteed and players and parents must understand that most players most likely will not play each rotation (play all the way around).
-Parents are paying club dues for their children to be trained in practice, not for the right to play in tournaments.
+Parents are paying club dues for their child to be trained in a team strategy practice, not for the right to play in tournaments.
 The club does not guarantee that players will make a school team.
 The club cannot and will not attempt to influence coaching selections for the schools as it is a separate entity.
 We do make an effort to prepare the athlete for high school and hopefully collegiate level play.
 However, the main focus of the club will be on the aspects it takes to build a team including: skill development, team tactics, Volleyball I.Q., team pride, demeanor, sportsmanship, and commitment to one another.

 As the parent or legal guardian of the child named as player participating in our club, parents hereby give their full consent and approval for their child to participate as a team member in the sport of volleyball.
-Each parent understand that there are certain risks of injury and/or death inherent in the practice and play of this sport, even during a pandemic situation, as well as in traveling and other related activities incidental to my child’s participation, and I am willing to assume these risks on behalf of my child.
+Each parent understands that there are certain risks of injury and/or death inherent in the practice and play of this sport, even during a pandemic situation, as well as in traveling and other related activities incidental to my child’s participation, and I am willing to assume these risks on behalf of my child.
 I hereby certify that my child is fully capable of participating in the designated sport and that my child is healthy and has no physical or mental disabilities or infirmities that would restrict full participation in these activities.
 I do hereby waive, release and hold harmless Thunder Volleyball Club, LLC, its officers/staff, coaches and sponsors, supervisors and representatives for any injury that may be suffered by my child in the normal course of participation in the designated sport of volleyball and activities incidental thereto, whether the result of negligence or any other cause.
 As the parent of my child I will keep myself informed of any current pandemic situations such as Covid, Flu and any other life threatening situation and if my child has symptoms of any kind, as her parent, I will not send her/him to practice or tournament until a health official clears her/him.
 Parent will notify director of any positive test results of their child for any and all pandemic illnesses.

 Club Definitions and Responsibilities: